Released: 26th August 2002

 In their quest to score that elusive top ten single, 3SL adopted the tried-and-tested strategy of turning their attention to the American charts and scouting out a song that was a big hit there, but relatively obscure here.

 If this story feels familiar, well, that’s because it is.
 Another Level had topped the chart with Freak Me in 1998 (a US #1 hit for Silk in 1993, peaking at #46 in the UK).
-Blue landed their first #1 single with Too Close in 2001 (a US #1 hit for Next in 1998, peaking at #24 in the UK).
-On that basis, this seemed like a watertight strategy for 3SL, albeit one that was dictated mainly by their debut single Take It Easy reaching #11.
+Blue landed their first #1 single with Too Close in 2001 (a US #1 hit for Next in 1998, which peaked at #24 in the UK).
+On that basis, this seemed like a watertight strategy for 3SL, albeit one that was dictated mainly by their debut single, Take It Easy, reaching #11.
 Coming so agonisingly close to the top ten left the group needing to decisively assert some authority over the chart with their second release.
 The chosen song was Touch Me, Tease Me by Case.
 Initially released in 1996, the track hadn’t been a #1 hit in America (it peaked at #14), but had performed better there than in the UK (#26).
 And while it’s hard to imagine that under better circumstances, R&B-lite is a route the group would have taken, 3SL‘s version of Touch Me, Tease Me is a commendably credible effort.

 It would be unfair to consider Touch Me, Tease Me as merely a functional cover though.
 The best moments of the song come where 3SL deviate from the template of the original and cut loose on the vocals a little.
 At the end of the second verse (“Don’t go a-WAAAAAY”), the delivery starts to become a bit more urgent, resulting in some brilliant Lee Ryan-esque riffs and ad-libs that pepper the final choruses.
 Indeed, that last minute or so of the song is almost anthemic in its delivery.
 It’s a worthy pay-off to the hot and heavy build-up in the preceding two minutes; the quasi-orgasmic vocals during the closing throes of Touch Me, Tease Me give 3SL’s take on the song a much-heightened climax compared to Case’s version.
 The performance has ambitions far higher than any success the track enjoyed, but it’s to 3SL’s credit that if there was any behind-the-scenes panic over the performance of their debut single, not an ounce of it is present here.
 On the contrary, the group presents a decidedly assured, confident front.

-Although we’ve focused on the non-rap version of Touch Me, Tease Me, it is worth acknowledging that such a thing exists.
-Case was accompanied by Foxy Brown and Mary J. Blige on his version; 3SL, on the other hand, roped in the talents of Est’elle.
-At the time it was a reasonably anonymous addition to the track, but that stray apostrophe is a bit misleading.
+Two versions of Touch Me, Tease Me were created: one with a rap feature and one without.
+Case was accompanied by Foxy Brown and Mary J. Blige on the original; 3SL, on the other hand, roped in the talents of Est’elle.
+At the time, it was a reasonably anonymous addition to the track, but that stray apostrophe is a bit misleading.
 Yes, that is the Estelle of American Boy fame.
-Indeed, had she landed an official credit on the single then it would’ve been her first top 20 hit.
-We get what they were trying to do…but it feels like a total mismatch with 3SL’s intended audience and the transition between the style of their vocals is quite jarring.
-So, for us, it’s always been the non-rap version that wins out.
+Indeed, had she landed an official credit on the single, then Touch Me, Tease Me would’ve been her first top 20 hit.
+Given where the track started, it’s clear what the label was trying to do, but it feels like a total mismatch with 3SL’s intended audience.

-On balance, although the gamble on Touch Me, Tease Me didn’t pay off – the single peaked at #16 in the UK – it was probably a chance worth taking given the stakes were perhaps a little higher than was immediately evident.
+On balance, although the gamble on Touch Me, Tease Me didn’t pay off – the single peaked at #16 in the UK – it was probably a chance worth taking, given the stakes were perhaps a little higher than was immediately evident.
 It was, after all, a strategy that had worked well for UK boybands up until this point.
-Almost immediately rumours that 3SL had been dropped began circulating (while the song was still charting, no less) and considering how much of a calculated move it had been, there was very little way to put a positive spin on the single’s performance.
+Almost immediately, rumours that 3SL had been dropped began circulating (while the song was still charting, no less) and considering how much of a calculated move it had been, there was very little way to put a positive spin on the single’s performance.
 Sure enough, it became the group’s final release.
-It’s a shame because both singles were bloody good, and when you consider the many other pop acts given more bites of the cherry with even less chart return, we do ponder whether 3SL’s career was perhaps curtailed a little too rapidly.
-The worst thing is that they had a great ballad called Back In My Heart, which never saw the light of day thanks to the plug being pulled so rapidly.
-It might not have changed the trajectory of their career, but it deserved far more than to be lost in the pre-smartphone/pre-YouTube pop music void.
-As for Touch Me, Tease Me, well, it’s mostly a case of right song, wrong time.
-It’s the sort of track that might have safely consolidated a big hit but wasn’t quite distinctive enough to break the group in its own right.
+It’s a shame because both singles were good in their own way, and considering many other pop acts given more bites of the cherry with even less chart return, 3SL’s career was perhaps curtailed a little too rapidly.
+The worst thing is that they had a great ballad called Back In My Heart, which was part of their promotional sets and never saw the light of day.
+It might not have changed the trajectory of their career, but it deserved better than to be lost in the pre-smartphone/pre-YouTube pop music void.